 Nick is passionate about Big Cats and their conservation.
-His images of tigers, jaguars and lions are widely used by Panthera in promotional and fund raising material and on their website.
+His images of tigers, jaguars, lions, snow leopards, leopards, pumas and cheetahs are widely used by Panthera in promotional and fund raising material and on their website.
 Click the links below to find out more about the world's most beautiful carnivores, the threats facing them and what is being done about it.

 From the end of June to mid-July in 2010, Nick's images featured in a video on the CBS Challenge Board in Times Square, New York.
 This hard-hitting 15 second features aimed to raise awareness about the fragile state of the world's tiger populations.

 Founded in 2006, Panthera is devoted exclusively to the conservation of wild cats and their ecosystems.
 Utilizing the expertise of the world’s premier cat biologists, Panthera develops and implements global conservation strategies for some of the most imperiled large cats – tigers, lions, jaguars, snow leopards, cheetahs, pumas and leopards.

 Their approach to wild cat conservation is rooted in sound science and is based upon decades of first hand field experience in some of world's most challenging locations.
 Panthera works in partnership with local and international NGOs, scientific institutions, local communities and governments around the globe which represents the most comprehensive effort of its kind directed specifically at the world's felines.

 Panthera seeks a future in which the world's 38 wild cat species have the necessary and ongoing protection from human and environmental threats to thrive in the wild.
 The organisation's vision sees endangered wild cat populations rebound, critical habitats and core populations connected by corridors, and a global commitment to protect these iconic species into the future.